akjmicro/microcsound/README.md

 * implementation of a 'time pointer' notation which allows arbitrary number of counterpoint layers in a single 'voice'

-See the example 'ciconia.mc' (a rendering of a medieval piece) and the tutorials/docs for an understanding of how to use the syntax for your own compositions.
+See the example 'ciconia.mc' (a rendering of a medieval piece, given in the repo path `microcsound/share/data/ciconia.mc`) and the tutorials/docs for an understanding of how to use the syntax for your own compositions.

 ## To use: